yigithakverdi/rstk/docs/design.md

-# Things to Implement
+#i Things to Implement

 - An RPKI infrastructure for the simulator. *Also RPKI is implemented simple in the paper*
-- If there are additional security mechanisms already adopted with 45% similar to RPKI then we need to implement thoose as well
 - Two of the path-plausability algorithms, ASPA and AS-Cones (both of them uses RPKI) *Exactly as in the drafts*
 - IETF draft for classification of route leak scenarios [Methods for Detection and Mitigaiton of BGP Route Leaks](https://datatracker.ietf.org/doc/draft-ietf-grow-route-leak-detection-mitigation/09/)
 - For ASPA there are already implementations available, CA-sofware Krill, RP-software Routinator, OctoRPKI, etc.
 - As an addition to paper we can implement the BGPsec protocol
 - A simulation framework/engine for conducting these type of research, that considers following features
   - High scalability (novelties usually occurs from this, lack of scalability)